ralph-irving/tcz-jivelite/README.md

 Here's the key map http://wiki.slimdevices.com/index.php/SqueezePlay_Developers_FAQ

-Only the Joggler and WQVGA Small Print Skins work with a mouse or touchpad and should work with touch screens, if the screen uses a framebuffer device like /dev/fb?.
+Only the Joggler (800x480) and WQVGA Small Print (480x272) Skins work with a mouse or touchpad and should work with touch screens, if the screen uses a framebuffer device like /dev/fb?.
+The skins don't automatically resize.
+If the screen is not one of these two resolutions, it would need to be modified to match the new size.
+I will NOT make these changes for you.

 Note that NONE of the HD Skins support a pointer or touch device.